 Make sure your product is priced competitively to make you money while making sales.

-Quality product and service both before and after a sale can be critical if you are hoping that customers will recommend your business to others and return to you next time.
+Quality product and service both before and after a sale can be critical if you are hoping that customers will return and recommend your business to others.

 Test your marketing